VW to launch ride hailing in Rwanda as part of Africa expansion

 Rwanda is seen as a good market because competition is less intense.
 Uber operates in several African countries, including Kenya where it launched in early 2015 and now faces local rivalry.

-Volkswagen expanded into ride-hailing in May, when it invested $300 million in Gett, a firm which seeks to outmanoeuvre Uber by refusing to apply "surge" pricing at peak traffic times.
+Volkswagen expanded into ride-hailing in May, when the German carmaker invested $300 million in Gett, a firm which seeks to outmanoeuvre Uber by refusing to apply "surge" pricing at peak traffic times.

-The German company also said it would look at using electric versions of the VW Golf in the Rwandan mobility services business.

 AFRICA PUSH